seleniumbase/SeleniumBase/README.md

 Access credentials are stored in [settings.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/config/settings.py) for your convenience (you have to add them first).

-The following example below (taken from the Delayed Test Data Manager) shows how data can be pulled from the database.
+The following example below (taken from the Divided Test Data Manager) shows how data can be pulled from the database.

 ```python
 import logging